The Complete Blind Willie Johnson

 Blind Willie Johnson – His Story (1957) and Praise God, I'm Satisfied (1977); however, this album marks the first time all of Johnson's recordings were compiled on one set.
 In 2013, Columbia reissued the album as The Essential Blind Willie Johnson.

 Background

-The tracks on the album originate from five recording dates between December 3, 1927 and April 20, 1930.
-Johnson, who provided lead vocals and guitar accompiment, was sometimes backed by female vocalists, most commonly his first alleged wife Willis B. Harris.
-Blues historian Samuel Charters provided the information in album's liner booklet, correcting some bigrophahical errors he made from his first project featuring Johnson's recordings, titled Blind Willie Johnson 1927–1930.
+The tracks on the album originate from five recording dates between December 3, 1927, and April 20, 1930.
+Johnson, who provided lead vocals and guitar accompiment, was sometimes backed by female vocalists, most commonly his first alleged wife Willie B. Harris.
+Blues historian Samuel Charters provided the information in album's liner booklet, correcting some biographical errors he made from his first project featuring Johnson's recordings, titled Blind Willie Johnson 1927–1930.

 Track listing

 See List of songs recorded by Blind Willie Johnson for sessionography information.